ptds2022/pkgprojectgroupc/README.md

 In order to run the application, you need to download the whole package "pkgprojectgroupc".
 Then you run the file "main_app.R" on R. This will prompt up a shiny app that you can open on your browser.
 Once the app is loaded, you will be able to enter your adress in the section dedicated to it.
+To load the website you have to run the three following command in the console once the package installed: library(pkgdown) usethis::use_pkgdown() pkgdown::build_site()

 # 5. How to use the project